wint3ria/visitor-design-pattern/docs/installation.rst

 TODO: rework this part.

-To install The Visitors, run this command in your terminal:
+To install Visitor Design Pattern, run this command in your terminal:

 .. code-block:: console

-    $ pip install the_visitors
+    $ pip install visitor-design-pattern

 This is the preferred method to install The Visitors, as it will always install the most recent stable release.